An early gain fades on Wall Street as stocks turn mixed - WTMJ

 Bond yields edged higher.
 The yield on the 10-year Treasury rose to 1.49% from 1.47% late Tuesday.

 European markets were mostly lower.
-The DAX in Germany slipped 1.2%, the CAC 40 in France fell 0.9%.
-The FTSE 100 in London fell 0.2%.
+The DAX in Germany slipped 0.9%, the CAC 40 in France fell 0.8%.
+The FTSE 100 in London rose 0.1%.
 Asian markets were mixed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.